Do you feel most alive at night, detest garlic, and have a habit of lurking in the shadows?

-Whether you wear a cape daily or just once a year for Halloween, you can fang Lawn Love for ranking 2022’s Best Cities for Vampires.
+Whether you wear a cape daily or just once a year for Halloween, you can fang Lawn Love for ranking 2023’s Best and Worst Cities for Vampires.

-We looked for cities with plenty of warm bodies, blood centers, and vampire-friendly dwellings — aka casket suppliers and homes with basements.
-We also considered deterrents like garlic festivals and sunshine, as well as community and entertainment factors, such as vampire groups, nightlife options, and vampire tours.
+We looked for cities with plenty of warm bodies, blood centers, and vampire-friendly dwellings (aka casket suppliers and homes with basements).
+We also considered community and entertainment factors, such as vampire groups and tours, as well as deterrents like sunshine and garlic festivals, among 17 total metrics.

-Slake your thirst for blood knowledge and plan your next blood donation with our city rankings and analysis below.
+Slake your thirst for blood knowledge and plan your next blood donation with our ranking below.
+To learn how we ranked the cities, see our methodology.

 In this article